 And since international tourism is still relatively uncommon, the locals get really excited to meet you!
 It’s incredibly safe, outrageously cheap, and the food is delicious.
 Are you convinced that you need to add it to your travel bucket list?

-Read on to learn all about Uzbekistan travel basics and the best places to visit in the country.
+Read on to learn all about the travel basics and the best places to visit in Uzbekistan.
 Enjoy!

 Uzbekistan Travel Basics